msobanjo/courseware/topics/groovy/syntax/README.md

 ```
 ## Tasks
 Here are some tasks to try out some of the syntax discussed above.
-For any of the tasks where you are writing code, please add them to a `groovy-syntax.groovy` file in this folder and create a single line comment to separate each task, using the task name, like this:
+For any of the tasks where you are writing code, please add them to a `groovy-syntax.groovy` file in this folder, and create a single line comment to separate each task, using the task name, like this:
 ```groovy
 // First Task
 println "code for first task"